feedzai/feedzai-openml-python/README.md

 ```

 ## Building
-This is a maven project which you can build using
+This is a Maven project which you can build using the following command:
 ```bash
 mvn clean install
 ```

 ## Environment

-To use these providers you need to have the Python 3.6 with the following packages installed on your environment:
+To use these providers you need to have Python 3.6 with the following packages installed in your environment:
     * numpy
     * scipy
     * jep (this requires JAVA_HOME to be configured)
     * scikit-learn (for the scikit provider)

-It should be taken into account that this section only describes the known prerequisites that are common to any model generated in Python.
+Note that this section only describes the known prerequisites that are common to any model generated in Python.
-Before importing a model you need to ensure the required packages for that model are also installed.
+Before importing a model you need to ensure that the required packages for that model are also installed.

 ## Running the tests

-To actually run the tests two other configurations may be necessary for Jep to work properly:
+To actually run the tests, two other configurations may be necessary for Jep to work properly:
     * The java.library.path property needs to point to the Jep library.
 An approach for this that typically works is setting
     the `LD_LIBRARY_PATH` environment variable: `export LD_LIBRARY_PATH=/...path to.../python3.6/site-packages/jep:$LD_LIBRARY_PATH`
     * Depending on the environment and package manager it may also be necessary to set the `LD_PRELOAD` variable to include
-    the python library: `export LD_PRELOAD=/...path to.../lib/libpython3.6m.so`
+    the Python library: `export LD_PRELOAD=/...path to.../lib/libpython3.6m.so`

 Feedzai has built a helpful docker image for testing, [available on docker hub](https://hub.docker.com/r/feedzai/oracle-jep-miniconda/),